 Not only do organic and sustainable farming systems reduce greenhouse gas emissions, but they also outperform conventional farming during drought and weather stress which are likely to become more frequent in a warming world.

 It is essential that we respond quickly and aggressively to the threat of climate change.
-A shift toward organic farming methods and away from fossil fuels is necessary to avoid the worst effects of a warming planet.
+A shift toward organic and regenerative farming methods and away from fossil fuels is necessary to avoid the worst effects of a warming planet.

 The success of our policy work relies on OEFFA's dedicated members, who are leading the way to strong and healthy local food systems.
 For more information about OEFFA's policy work or to get involved, contact email@example.com or (614) 421-2022 Ext.
 208.